Updated: Jun 4

-Most flights are operating normally in and out of Colombia - you will need to do a PCR test before traveling*
+Most flights are operating normally in and out of Colombia - you NO LONGER need a PCR test before traveling*

 “Can I finally make my trip to Colombia?
 Is it worth going with the restrictions?”
 (Yes it is, just be prepared for a little more paperwork before flying*)